danillatency/contest/README.md

 3. In the rootdir terminal, run
 `npm install --save three` & `npm install --save-dev vite`
 4. Run `npx vite` to start the website on your machine

+## Deployment
+1. Use GitHub actions and Vite configuration files from this repository
+2. Change hrefs of gallery.js and artwork.js